WardBrian/pybind_expose_stan_fns/README.md

 This is very similar to *[Exposing Stan user-defined functions using CmdStanR and Rcpp](https://rok-cesnovar.github.io/misc/exposing_cmdstanr_udf.html)*.

+This supports all possible Stan functions, including pRNGs and functions which edit the `target` variable.
+These are supported through two objects exposed on all models, `StanRNG` and `StanAccumulator`, which are thin wrappers for `boost::ecuyer1988` and `stan::math::accumulator<double>`, respectively.

 ## Running

 Currently, this has only been confirmed to work on Ubuntu.
 It assumes you have a working installation of